jemmdevs/joshenblog/src/content/blog/post1.md

 ---
-title: "HCI: Principles, Biases, and Designing for Better Decisions"
+title: "Why I Love Human-Computer interface Designing"
-description: "An expert, practical view on Human-Computer Interaction: what to prioritize, how to avoid cognitive traps, and how to design for fast, correct decisions."
+description: "A personal, practical reflection on Human-Computer Interaction — why it matters, what we keep getting wrong, and how great interfaces guide correct decisions effortlessly."
 date: 2025-10-22
 author: "SENRI"
 image: ""
-tags: ["HCI", "UX", "cognición", "accesibilidad"]
+tags: ["HCI", "UX", "cognition", "accessibility"]
 ---

-Human-Computer Interaction (HCI) is not about "pretty screens"; it is about reducing cognitive friction so people achieve outcomes with less effort, fewer errors, and greater confidence.
-Below is a pragmatic, expert-level guide you can apply to real products today.
+Human-Computer Interaction (HCI) has always fascinated me because it's not really about screens or pixels — it’s about **how people think** when they use technology.

+Good interfaces don’t impress you visually first; they *disappear*.
+They let you focus on what you’re trying to achieve instead of making you decode what the software wants from you.
+That’s the kind of design that feels almost invisible but leaves you thinking, *“Wow, that was smooth.”*

+Here are a few principles that, over time, I’ve found make that possible.

 ## 1) Prioritize tasks, not features

-The metric that matters is time (and effort) to complete the core task.
-Ask:

-- What is the 80% task users try to complete?
-Elevate that path visually and semantically.
-- How many steps, context switches, and decisions are required?
-Remove unnecessary forks.
-- Which signals are essential to decide?
-Surface high-value information first.

-Typical outcome: fewer, clearer elements.
-Fewer micro-decisions, more flow.

-## 2) Cognitive load: working memory is limited

-People retain roughly 3-5 items at once.
-Design with chunking and progression:

-- Group by proximity and meaning.
-- Defer secondary details (progressive disclosure).
-- Text beats ambiguous icons when time matters.

-Rule of thumb: on decision screens, prefer one column and a clear vertical hierarchy.

-## 3) Clear signals and affordances

-People act when they understand what is clickable and what will happen next.
-Avoid neutral states.

-- Provide sufficient contrast and consistent hover/focus/pressed states.
-- Action labels describe outcomes ("Create invoice") rather than mechanics ("Save").
-- System feedback: visible, timely loading, success, and error indicators.

-## 4) Time and perceived latency

-It's not only about being fast; it's about feeling fast.
-HCI techniques for perceived latency:

-- Instant feedback (optimistic if reversible).
-- Skeletons or placeholders shaped like the ultimate content.
-- Long tasks: inform progress and useful ETA (not an endless spinner).

-## 5) Cognitive biases: design for correct decisions

-Every UI influences decisions.
-Use this ethically.

-- Herding effects: defaults and ordering matter - justify them with user benefit.
-- Anchoring: the first number frames judgment - show teaching references, not manipulative ones.
-- Choice paralysis: offer 3-5 meaningful options; push the rest aside.

-## 6) Accessibility as a value multiplier

-Accessible means more robust, more usable, and better SEO.

-- AA/AAA contrast as needed.
-- Full, visible keyboard navigation.
-- Alt text, roles, and descriptions that add meaning, not noise.

-## 7) Typography and reading

-For sustained reading, use generous line height, moderate column widths (65-75 characters), and avoid dense blocks.
-Keep a predictable typographic hierarchy (H1, H2, paragraph) and cross-page consistency.

-## 8) Micro-interactions and predictability

-Smooth transitions tell causality: "I did X, Y happened."
-Avoid gratuitous motion.
-Every animation should clarify state or hierarchy.

-## 9) Measure with real users

-Metrics without context mislead.
-Complement analytics with quick moderated sessions, A/B tests with explicit hypotheses, and accessibility reviews.
-Ask: "What error would a rushed person make?" - and test it.

-## 10) Operating principles for teams

-1. One change, one hypothesis: what you'll improve and how you'll measure it.
-2. Visible UX debt: a backlog tracking clarity, accessibility, and consistency issues.
-3. Design with constraints: shared typographic, spacing, and color tokens across the product.
+Every product wants to do a thousand things.
+Users don’t.
+They just want to get *their* task done and move on.

+So, I always ask:
+- What’s the 80% task that defines success here?
+- How many clicks, context switches, and micro-decisions are in the way?

+When you design around that, the interface naturally becomes cleaner.
+Fewer elements, fewer distractions, more flow.

+## 2) Cognitive load: our brain’s RAM is tiny

+We can hold maybe 3–5 things in working memory before it all falls apart.
+That’s why grouping, chunking, and progressive disclosure are so powerful — they reduce noise.

+And yes, text usually beats icons when time matters.
+A clear “Download invoice” will always outperform a mystery cloud-arrow.

+## 3) Clarity beats cleverness

+People act when they *understand* what’s interactive and what will happen next.
+So instead of chasing “wow” moments, I aim for *predictability*.

+- Contrast, hover, and focus states must feel alive.
+- Action labels should describe outcomes, not mechanics.
+- Feedback must be instant, visible, and human.

+Predictable design is faster design.

+## 4) Speed is also a feeling

+Actual milliseconds matter less than how *responsive* an interface feels.
+Skeleton loaders, optimistic updates, and progress indicators give users confidence that the system is alive and listening.

+When the interface feels snappy, users trust it more — even if it’s not truly faster.

+## 5) Designing for human biases

+We all have mental shortcuts.
+A good interface respects them.

+- Defaults influence behavior, so make them ethical.
+- Anchors frame judgment — don’t manipulate them.
+- Too many choices?
+People freeze.
+Offer fewer, better ones.

+HCI isn’t about “nudging” users; it’s about helping them make the *right* decision with minimal effort.

+## 6) Accessibility is good design

+Accessibility isn’t a checklist; it’s a multiplier.
+Higher contrast, keyboard navigation, meaningful alt text — these make software stronger, not just compliant.

+When you design for accessibility, you usually end up improving *everything* else, including SEO and usability.

+## 7) Reading and rhythm

+Long texts or forms feel lighter when typography has rhythm — proper spacing, line height, and hierarchy.
+It’s not about aesthetics; it’s about cognitive ease.

+The less your eyes work, the more your mind can focus on meaning.

+## 8) Micro-interactions that make sense

+A smooth transition or button feedback isn’t decoration — it’s communication.
+Motion should tell users *why* something happened.
+Anything else is just noise.

+## 9) Always test reality

+Analytics alone won’t tell you if your design *feels* right.
+You need real people, even if it’s five quick tests.
+Watch where they hesitate — that’s where the design is lying to them.

+And my favorite question to ask: *“What mistake would a rushed person make here?”*

+## 10) Design as a team habit

+1. One change → one hypothesis → one measurement.
+2. Track UX debt the same way you track technical debt.
+3. Share tokens and constraints across the product to stay consistent.

+That’s how you build clarity that scales.

 ---

-Effective HCI is the sum of small, consistent, measurable decisions.
-Design to reduce effort, anticipate errors, and guide correct choices.
-Aesthetics support; clarity leads.
+At its core, HCI is about empathy expressed through structure.
+You’re not decorating — you’re translating human thought into interface logic.

+When you get it right, everything feels *obvious*.
+And that, to me, is what great design really is.